 Welcome to Qutub Minar complex, your personal window into the magical history of India.
 Here, in the canopy of lush green trees, you will find the most outlandish monument of your Delhi trip.

-The Qutub tower is an amalgamation many cultures.
+The Qutub Tower is an amalgamation of many cultures.
 Furthermore, the pinnacle of its finesse is, that these motifs alone can give you a cultural trip to India.

 A stroll through its gardens and murals calls out for all the attention in the world.
 Are you in for that?
 Then, Qutub Minar will definitely be a great starter on your historical monuments in Delhi itinerary.